robbievanleeuwen/minimal-mistakes/_posts/2018-06-13-multiphysics-epoxy-resins.md

 \end{align}
 $$

 Of main interest in this thesis is the determination of the material constitutive matrix for epoxy resins $$\textbf{D}$$ and the resulting stress vector $$\vec{\sigma}$$.
-The ingredients that contribute to this constitutive attempt to characterise the mechanical behaviour of epoxy resins and in this thesis consists of the following:
+The ingredients that contribute to this constitutive attempt to characterise the mechanical behaviour of epoxy resins and in this thesis consist of the following:

 - Non-linear viscoelasticity
 - Viscoplasticity